Summer Movies: 6 breakout performances to watch

 “You can’t tell me I can’t do it all because I have been doing it all,” she said.

-“American Auto” helped but this summer she has two big movies: “The Blackening” (June 16), a horror comedy about a group of friends who go to a cabin in the woods and the “SNL” spinoff “Please Don’t Destroy” (Aug.
-18).
+“American Auto” helped but this summer she has two big movies: “The Blackening” (June 16), a horror comedy about a group of friends who go to a cabin in the woods and the “SNL” spinoff “Please Don’t Destroy” (Delayed from a summer release, now headed to Peacock on Nov.
+17).

 On the latter, she had the life-changing experience of working with and bonding with Meg Stalter (“Hacks”).